ros-industrial/abb_librws/README.md

 * [POCOClient](include/abb_librws/rws_poco_client.h): Sets up and manages HTTP and WebSocket communication and is unaware of the RWS protocol.
 * [RWSClient](include/abb_librws/rws_client.h): Inherits from `POCOClient` and provides interaction methods for using the RWS services and resources.
-* [RWSInterface](include/abb_librws/rws_interface.h): Encapsulates a `RWSClient` instance and provides more user-friendly methods for using the RWS services and resources.
+* [RWSInterface](include/abb_librws/rws_interface.h): Encapsulates an `RWSClient` instance and provides more user-friendly methods for using the RWS services and resources.
 * [RWSStateMachineInterface](include/abb_librws/rws_state_machine_interface.h): Inherits from `RWSInterface` and has been designed to interact with the aforementioned *StateMachine Add-In*.
 The interface knows about the custom RAPID variables and routines, as well as system configurations, loaded by the RobotWare Add-In.

 The optional *StateMachine Add-In* for RobotWare can be used in combination with any of the classes above, but it works especially well with the `RWSStateMachineInterface` class.